“A brand isn’t what we tell customers. It’s what customers tell others.”

 By telling your brand’s story, you can form an emotional bond with your customers.
 Stories can tell customers about your success and failures so they can relate to them.
 So do not hesitate to share your brand’s story to let people know about your journey.

-I like how HubSpot shares its story and tell how it started:
+I like how HubSpot shares its story and tells how it started:

 A story can make users empathize with your brand.
-A story is just a way to tell people that obstacles come in everyone’s path but who faces them always shines.
+A story is just a way to tell people that obstacles come in everyone’s path but those who face them always shine.
 Embrace this eCommerce branding strategy to promote your online store in a legit way.